sumotoy/RA8875/README.md

 * 0.49b10:Added support for user custom fonts and example.
 * 0.49b11:Changed name for user char upload/show, custom font can be designed wide as needed, better example for that, officially fixed 800x480 compatibility and examples verified with arduino uno.
 * 0.49b12:Added a softReset workaround if the rst pin is not used.
 Fixed bubbles example in AVR.
 Say ByeBye to useless command softReset();
+* 0.51:First compatibility test with Energia IDE (stellaris,tiva,etc.) passed but not tested!

 ###### Upcoming beta 0.6 release
 A major release upcoming these days, <s>have to fix a silly but important bug on drawPixel color weirdness</s> then I will release the next beta that support SD, full BTE, full DMA, lot of examples, better cursor tracking, almost finished text support and much more!<br>